Need for Speed: Hot Pursuit (2010 video game)

-Need for Speed: Hot Pursuit is a 2010 racing video game developed by Criterion Games and published by Electronic Arts for PlayStation 3, Xbox 360, Wii, Microsoft Windows, iOS, Android, webOS, and Windows Phone.
-The Wii version was developed by Exient Entertainment.
-Hot Pursuit is the sixteenth Need for Speed title and was released in November 2010, with digital distribution versions released within December 2010.
-This version is a reboot of Need for Speed III: Hot Pursuit (1998).
-A remastered version, titled Need for Speed: Hot Pursuit Remastered, was released on November 6, 2020, for Microsoft Windows, PlayStation 4 and Xbox One, and on November 13, 2020, for Nintendo Switch.
+Need for Speed: Hot Pursuit is a 2010 racing video game developed by Criterion Games and published by Electronic Arts for PlayStation 3, Xbox 360, Wii, Windows, iOS, Android, webOS, and Windows Phone, and by Exient Entertainment for the Wii.
+Hot Pursuit is the sixteenth Need for Speed title and was released first in November 2010, and digitally in December.
+The game serves as both a reboot of the series and a revival of the Hot Pursuit name first used in Need for Speed III: Hot Pursuit (1998).

-Hot Pursuits gameplay is set in the fictional Seacrest County, which is based on the American states of California, Oregon and Washington, in which players can compete in several types of races.
-Players can compete online (except in the Wii version), which includes additional game modes such as Hot Pursuit, Interceptor and Race.
-The game features a new social interaction system called "Autolog", which is a network that connects friends for head-to-head races and compares player stats for competition.
-The game also features paid downloadable content in the form of new cars, new race and pursuit events, and new trophies and achievements.
+Hot Pursuit is set in the fictional Seacrest County, which is based on the American states of California, Oregon and Washington, in which players can compete in several types of races.
+Players can compete online, which includes additional game modes such as "Interceptor", "Race", and the titular "Hot Pursuit".
+The game features a new social interaction system called "Autolog", which is a network that connects friends for head-to-head races and compares player statistics for competition.
+The game also features paid downloadable content in the form of new vehicles, events, and achievements.

-Hot Pursuit was well received by critics at E3 2010 and was most notably awarded with "Best Racing Game" from the 2010 Game Critics Awards as well as several other media outlets.
-It won several Best Racing Game awards, including Best Driving Game at the Spike 2010 Video Game Awards.
-The game also won a BAFTA Award for its Autolog multiplayer component.
+Hot Pursuit was first revealed at E3 in July 2010, and released on 16 November of that year.
+Hot Pursuit was well received by critics and was the recipient of numerous accolades: it was awarded with "Best Racing Game" from the 2010 Game Critics Awards, and also won several similar awards at other outlets, including Best Driving Game at the Spike 2010 Video Game Awards and a BAFTA Award for its Autolog multiplayer component.

+A direct successor to Hot Pursuit, Need for Speed: Most Wanted, was released on 30 October 2012.
+A remastered version, titled Need for Speed: Hot Pursuit Remastered, was released on 6 November 2020 for Windows, PlayStation 4 and Xbox One, and on 13 November 2020 for Nintendo Switch.

 Gameplay

-Microsoft Windows, PlayStation 3 and Xbox 360

-Hot Pursuit goes back to the Need for Speed series' roots and takes on the gameplay style of earlier Need for Speed III: Hot Pursuit and Need for Speed: Hot Pursuit 2 titles in the Need for Speed franchise with exotic cars and high-speed police chases.
-Hot Pursuit lets players be either a racer or a police driver, and features a full career mode for both roles.
-The relationship between the cops and racers is described as "a dog chasing down a rabbit"; the police being more powerful while the racers are faster.
-Each side has several power-ups including calling for roadblocks and radar jamming.
-According to Criterion the single-player section is somewhere between 12 and 15 hours long, but with much replay value.